goodluckoguzie/WAD/Node_Express_Tutorial_Week5.markdown

 ## Step 4: Exercise 1 - Trying the Leaflet Example

-The handout asks you to try the Leaflet example by adding `map.html` and `map.mjs` to your Weeks 3–4 project and serving it via your Express server.
+The handout asks you to try the Leaflet example by adding `map.html` and `map.mjs` to your Week 4 project (in the `week4` folder) and serving it via your Express server.
 Let’s do it and discuss why it doesn’t work as expected.

-1. **Set Up in Weeks 3–4 Project**:
+1. **Set Up in Week 4 Project**:

-   - Go to your Weeks 3–4 folder (assuming it’s `WAD-week3-4`):
+   - Go to your Week 4 folder (named `week4`):

      ```bash
-     cd %userprofile%\Desktop\WAD-week3-4
+     cd %userprofile%\Desktop\week4
      ```
    - Create a `public` folder if it doesn’t exist: